Technical onboarding - productive teams from day 1

 - Headsets, especially for teams with frequent customer contact

-Don't forget: If you want employees to have access to important documents while on the road, don't forget to take out the corresponding mobile communications contracts.
+Don't forget: If employees are to have access to important documents on the go, don't forget to take out the corresponding mobile phone contracts.

-Note: Especially in the area of technology, delivery times are currently still a big problem and you should not assume immediate availability.
-Needs should be clarified early on with the new employees and the products ordered in good time.
+Note: Especially in the technology sector, delivery times are still a major problem, and immediate availability should not be assumed.
+The requirements should be clarified with the new employees at an early stage and the products ordered in good time.

 Software & Licenses

-Technology alone is no longer enough in today's world.
-Many tasks can only be performed efficiently with the right software.
-So in addition to the technical equipment, the appropriate software or the respective licenses must be procured.
-Software equipment today includes:
+Technology alone is no longer sufficient these days.
+Many tasks can only be completed efficiently with the right software.
+In addition to the technical equipment, the appropriate software or the respective licenses must be procured.
+Today, software equipment includes:

 - Office programs